 Trapped-ion systems are a leading platform for quantum information processing with operation errors below the error correction threshold in small-scale systems~\cite{smith2025_singlequbit, loschnauer2024scalable}.
 However, imperfect optical addressing is an increasingly important source of infidelity.
-Optical crosstalk can, in principle, be directly minimized with careful optical engineering~\cite{li2023, shen2013, chen2024_lowcrosstalk}.
-However, this is increasingly difficult for large-scale systems~\cite{Nigg2014Jun,Manovitz2022Mar,Pogorelov2021Jun}, especially as the field moves towards integrated optics, where optical aberrations are more prominent~\cite{Mehta2016Dec,Mehta2020Oct,Niffenegger2020Oct, Shirao2022Jun,Binai-Motlagh2023Jul,sotirova2024}.
+Optical crosstalk can, in principle, be directly minimized with careful optical engineering~\cite{shen2013, chen2024_lowcrosstalk}.
+However, this is increasingly difficult for large-scale systems~\cite{Nigg2014Jun,Manovitz2022Mar,Pogorelov2021Jun}, especially as the field moves towards integrated optics~\cite{Mehta2016Dec,Mehta2020Oct,Niffenegger2020Oct, Shirao2022Jun,Binai-Motlagh2023Jul,sotirova2024}, where optical aberrations are more prominent.
 Optical crosstalk can also be directly canceled with equal-amplitude, opposite phase signals~\cite{flannery2024physical, clark2021_engineering}, though this requires precise calibration.
 Even in a system with no optical aberrations, reducing the beam waist of the addressing beam to reduce optical crosstalk will also introduce other errors that may be more difficult to correct: polarization becomes ill-defined at a tightly focused beam waist~\cite{Chen2002Feb,Maltsev2003Feb}, and errors will arise due to relative ion-beam motion, either due to beam pointing instability~\cite{Niffenegger2020Oct,chen2024_lowcrosstalk} or, more fundamentally, thermal motion of the ion~\cite{Li2020Dec,West2021Jan,Cetina2022Mar}.

 High fidelity single-qubit gates in the presence of optical crosstalk are possible using composite pulse sequences~\cite{merrill2014} or quantum error correction~\cite{heusen2023}.
 However, optical crosstalk errors in entangling gates are more difficult to correct using error-correcting codes because unwanted entanglement is generated between nonlocal sets of qubits.
-Thus, crosstalk error mitigation methods at the gate level are necessary~\cite{parrado_rodriguez2021, debroy2020, heusen2023}.
+Thus, mitigating crosstalk errors at the gate level is necessary~\cite{parrado_rodriguez2021, debroy2020, heusen2023}.